Randomness Extraction in AC0 and with Small Locality: Introduction

 \subsubsection{Increasing output length}

 The error reduction step reduces the output length from $m$ to $m^{1/3}$, which is still $n^{\Omega(1)}$.
 We can increase the output length by using a standard boosting technique as that developed by Nisan and Zuckerman \cite{NisanZ96, Zsamp}.
-Specifically, we first use random bits to sample from the source for several times (using a sampler in $\AC^0$), and the outputs will form a block source.
-We then apply our $\AC^0$ extractor on the block source backwards, and use the output of one block as the seed to extract from the previous block.
+Specifically, we first use random bits to sample several blocks from the source, using a sampler in $\AC^0$.
+We then apply our $\AC^0$ extractor on the blocks backwards, and use the output of one block as the seed to extract from the previous block.
 When doing this we divide the seed into blocks each with the same length as the seed of the $\AC^0$ extractor, apply the $\AC^0$ extractor using each block as the seed, and then concatenate the outputs.
 This way each time the output will increase by a factor of $n^{\Omega(1)}$.
 Thus after a constant number of times it will become say $\Omega(k)$.
 Since each step is computable in $\AC^0$, the whole construction is still in $\AC^0$.
-Unfortunately, this step does not preserve small locality.